 Constructing a word with additional unnecessary syllables is ALWAYS awkward, and is never the preferred usage, no matter what country you are from.

-This is rubbish.
-To cite one example, which was supplied in a subsequent comment, the trisyllabic burglarize is preferred to the tidy burgle in U.S. English.
-A post I wrote last year about the differences and similarities between orient and orientate shows that despite being widely censured in U.S. English, orientate is standard in British English, has been around since the mid-19th century, and has been used by careful writers for decades.
+This, in case you’re wondering, is rubbish.
+For example, the trisyllabic burglarize is preferred to the tidy burgle in American English.
+Orientate, despite being widely censured in AmE, is standard in BrE, has been around since the mid-19thC, and has been used by careful writers for decades.

 Robins can literally see magnetic fields with their right eye, and some people are more interested in discussing the usage of orient vs. orientate.
 This is like standing with one’s back at a sunset in order to stare at one’s shoes.

-I’ve been hearing this “not a word” bullshit since I was a kid, usually applied to non-standard ain’t and taboo fuck . . . .
+I’ve been hearing this ‘not a word’ bullshit since I was a kid, usually applied to non-standard ain’t and taboo fuck . . . .
 It mystified me then, and it angers me now.
 It’s (literally) superhyperbolic, two steps of exaggeration beyond reality, and it’s insulting.

-I probably wouldn’t use “loginned” or “loginning” myself, but not much in the fate of the world seems to depend on the question of whether these usages catch on or not.
+I probably wouldn’t use ‘loginned’ or ‘loginning’ myself, but not much in the fate of the world seems to depend on the question of whether these usages catch on or not.

-There’s a Facebook group called Chillax is not a word for a reason (“Chillax promises to be the new milleniums [sic] most embarrassing invention”), and one called Guesstimate is Not a Word – for “the enlightened class of people who realize that there is no middle ground between a guess and an estimate”.
+There’s a Facebook group called Chillax is not a word for a reason (‘Chillax promises to be the new milleniums [sic] most embarrassing invention’), and one called Guesstimate is Not a Word – for ‘the enlightened class of people who realize that there is no middle ground between a guess and an estimate’.

 That sudden whiff in the air is not the subtle aroma of enlightenment.

 Neologisms, jargon, and words that shift function (e.g. verbings) attract particular condemnation.
 New words can seem ugly, pointless, or ridiculous at first, but over time, many have snuck into standard usage.
 I’m not arguing for the default acceptance of all newcomers, but by tolerating them long enough to assess them without prejudice, we can reorient(ate) ourselves to new linguistic possibilities.
-Peevers: criticise pet-hate words if you must, but don’t assume that you’re right and that people who use them are lesser beings.
-Repressive lexi-quibbling overlooks the fact that language is fiercely playful and productive.
-It invites our creativity.
-Wordnik’s Erin McKean put it succinctly: “If it seems wordish, use it.”

 * * *